Suzi the person

 Being born a twin in 1971 created some real growth opportunities - some to do with independence, some to do with an unconscious yearning for connection.
 Suffice to say, Shaz and I were pretty inseparable until our teens, when we explored our individuality for a few years.
-The photo to the right is Shaz and I at 18 months old.
+The photo of us in nappies is Shaz and I at around 18 months old.

 When I was 7 or 8, kids would come up to me on the playground and ask "is that boy/girl interested in me?"
 I guess that was a sign that I was a people watcher from an early age!
 I found school quite limiting and claustrophobic (all those rules!), so I left at the end of Sixth Form (Year 12 as you'd say now) and went to work in the secretarial support field.
 In my mid 20s, I began to wonder if this was what I wanted to do with my life.
 After some discussions with my brother, who had begun a Masters in Psychology (and knowing that Psychology didn't quite 'ring my bells' - I wanted something more experiential), I started my training at Human Development & Training Institute (who are no longer in existence unfortunately - they sold their programme to another tertiary institute in the late 2000s).
 In 1999, when I began my training, tertiary institutes didn't provide counselling degrees - only psychology degrees.
 Consequently, I chose an experiential programme at HD&T, which I am very grateful for as it required the students to be self-responsible, self-observant and accountable.

-During this time, I had changed to a career as a software trainer and was struggling through my first marriage.
+During this time, I had changed to a career as a software trainer and was struggling through the challenges of my first marriage.
 What an amazing learning experience that was.
 Because I was working fulltime, I trained part time - relaxing weekends were not an option for seven years.
-Training at that (slower) speed had some advantages - I got to grow up a lot, assimilate the knowledge and learn about myself.
-In 2000, I managed to escape from my abusive marriage and start to rebuild my life.
+Training at that (slower) speed had some advantages - I got to grow up a lot, assimilate the knowledge, and learn a lot more about myself.
+In 2000, I escaped from my abusive marriage and start to rebuild my life.
 My co-trainees at HD&T were an incredible support during my grief process.

-Lunch plans were made with Mark, a former business contact, purely to fill up my address book (as you do when you're newly single).
-It turned out that Mark was also newly single and the fireworks were too powerful to ignore.
+Lunch plans were made with Mark, a current business contact, purely to fill up my address book (as you do when you're newly single).
+It turned out that Mark was also newly single and the connection was too powerful to ignore.
 Mark came with a daughter, Chelsea, (aged 9 when we met), who has taught me a lot about acceptance, love and patience amongst other things.
+She has grown into an exceptional adult, and I love her immensely.
 Mark and I married in 2004.

 In 2000, Shaz introduced me to Ceroc dancing (www.ceroc.co.nz), which she had discovered in London on her big OE.
-I have been dancing for a large proportion of the years since (no need to take a partner - there are plenty there) and love it.
+I danced there until early 2019 (no need to take a partner - there are plenty there) and love it.
 Who knew exercise could be fun?
 In September 2010, I completed in my first ever competition (East and South Champs) and my team came 2nd (only to our teachers' other team, so we consider we were 1st).
 It was an awesome experience and has created some lasting friendships.

 In 2007, Shaz sent me a little book that introduced me to the Law of Attraction concepts.
 These resonated with me, and helped me feel more empowered in my own life.
 I also read/researched Michael Losier, Abraham Hicks, Mike Dooley (www.tut.com) and others as they came into my awareness.
 A Course in Miracles is also a reference book - challenging me with some of the words that I have had negative associations with (like "God") - and still being a fantastic opportunity for growth and learning.
 The Universe is constantly sending me people who are helping me on my journey towards a more conscious, authentic way of being.
 Although some aspects of LoA have been shown to be confusing and misleading, there are still empowering aspects to co-creating my life, rather than letting it happen to me.